CuriosityGym/Arduino-Sketches/IdIoTwareShield_thingspeak/readme.md

-**Log the Temperature and Light at 5 minutes interval using the IdIotWare Arduino Shield and ESP8266**
+**Log the Temperature and Light values at 5 minutes interval using the IdIotWare Arduino Shield and ESP8266**

  This example shows how to log data from Arduino to Thingspeak using ESP8266   wifi module.
  ThingSpeak is an open source Internet of Things (IoT) application and API to store and